 - Toll free: 1-800-563-5799 ex: 370

 - Danielle Nichols 864-2459

 Campus tours are approximately one hour in length and are given by senior students who can answer questions about life at Grenfell.

-To set up your personal tour of Grenfell College, call or email us at:
+To set up your personal tour of Grenfell Campus, call or email us at:

 - Toll free: 1-866-381-7022